-The 3.5-hour teen MHFA Course teaches high school students in years 10-12, how to provide mental health first aid to their friends.
+The 3.5-hour Teen MHFA Course teaches high school students in Years 7-9 & 10-12 how to provide mental health first aid to their friends.
 The course was developed in response to research indicating that young people have a preference for sharing problems with peers.
 The course curriculum is based on a study undertaken to determine the best actions a young person can undertake to support a peer with a mental health problem.
+The Teen course has been delivered across Australia since 2014.

 What the course covers